yakisoba-bun/leo-need/README.md

 - Initial code for the navbar from a previous project [Boardwalk Games](https://github.com/yakisoba-bun/boardwalk-games) done as part of the Code Institute course.

 # Testing
+# Internal and external links
+The navigation bar links to each section of the website were tested to ensure that they sent the user to the correct sections, with enough scroll-padding to send the user precisely to the title of the section.
+The internal links work as intended.
+The "home" link seems to reload the page when clicked on, while the other links scroll the webpage as needed.
+External links work as intended, sending the user to the correct website and opening in a new tab, as is required.
 ## Bugs and other issues
 # CSS stylesheet
 I had an issue after I began coding where I noticed that the CSS changes were not being added to the repository.
 I could not figure out a way to make it so that the IDE integration would mean the changes would be automatically uploaded, so I ended up using a workaround.
 I could instead upload the CSS file with changes I made to it and commit that to the repository.